codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 * **Did you accidentally call `setContentView` twice?** Ensure that inside your activity, you've only called [`setContentView`](http://developer.android.com/reference/android/app/Activity.html#setContentView\(android.view.View\)) once as the 2nd line of your `onCreate` method.

 * **Did you invoke `setRefreshing(false)` after data finished loading?** With the swipe to refresh control, you are responsible for notifying the system once the new data has been loaded into the list.
 You must make sure to invoke [setRefreshing](http://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html#setRefreshing\(boolean\)) only **after** the data has come back and not before.
 This means if you are loading data from the network, calling this within the `onSuccess` method.

+* **Did you clear out the old items before updating the list?** Make sure that in order for the new items to be displayed that you **clear the list of any old items if needed**.
+In other words, if you are replacing items in the list with new versions, be sure to remove the old versions from the adapter first with `adapter.clear();`

 ## References